-Viewers guide: Who will control the Senate?
+Viewers' guide: Who will control the Senate?

 Story highlights

-- Control of the Senate is up for grabs Tuesday,
+- Control of Senate up for grabs Tuesday

 - Many races are too close to call

-Washington (CNN)The battle for control of the Senate is so close that going into Election Day, there are at least eight races virtually tied, leaving in doubt which party will control the chamber for the next two years.
+Washington (CNN)The battle for control of the Senate is so close that going into Election Day, there are at least eight races virtually tied, leaving in question which party will control the chamber for the next two years.

 Republicans currently hold a 54-46 advantage over Democrats, meaning to gain control of the Senate, Democrats would need to pick up five seats if Donald Trump wins the White House or four if Hillary Clinton comes out on top.

-Here's a viewer's guide to key Senate races:
+Here's a guide to key Senate races:

 Toss-ups: